slsa-framework/slsa/docs/_posts/2022-09-26-eo-in-plain-english.md

 ## What’s new

-Last week the White House Office of Management and Budget (OMB) issued [a memorandum](https://www.whitehouse.gov/wp-content/uploads/2022/09/M-22-18.pdf) requiring every Federal agency to comply with the NIST Guidance “when using third-party software on the agency’s information systems or otherwise affecting the agency’s information”.
+In **September 2022** the White House Office of Management and Budget (OMB) issued [a memorandum](https://www.whitehouse.gov/wp-content/uploads/2022/09/M-22-18.pdf) requiring every Federal agency to comply with the NIST Guidance “when using third-party software on the agency’s information systems or otherwise affecting the agency’s information”.

 In **June 2023**, compliance with the NIST Guidance will be required for all “critical software” used by Federal agencies.